mocelet/virtual-scene-switcher/README.md

 # Virtual Scene Switcher for SmartThings

-Feature-packed virtual device for SmartThings that facilitates cycling through scenes with smart buttons, forwards and backwards in circular and linear fashion, as well as pre-setting scenes for a later recall.
+Feature-packed companion for smart buttons that facilitates cycling through scenes, forwards and backwards in circular and linear fashion.
+It is able to cycle automatically and in random order plus has some extra perks to fit other use cases and multiple configuration options.

 ## Unique features:
 - Minimizes the number of routines needed and simplifies them.
-- Pre-set scene survives hub and driver restarts.
 - Supports circular and linear cycling in both directions.
-- Recall feature to activate the last active or pre-set scene.
+- Allows re-activating the current scene.
 - Actions to switch to next / previous / initial / final scene.
-- Auto-cycling actions to cycle through scenes with start/stop, useful for custom wake-up lights too!
+- Auto-cycling actions to cycle through scenes with start/stop.
+- 'Surprise me' and random auto-cycling modes to fight monotony!

 ## Notes for End Users